R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 ./gradlew build -PenclaveMode="release"
 ```

+!!! important
+    To start an enclave in release or debug mode, your system will need an installation of the intel SGX driver stack.
+    See [machine setup](machine-setup.md) for installation instructions.

 ## Got this far?
 Join the community!

 There's a public mailing list for discussion of using Conclave and we also welcome general SGX talk.
 A Slack channel